MJS 029: Matt Creager

 [15:30] – Hackathon

 On the side, a couple of local companies started to run hackathons.
 Matt was going to hackathons all the time.
-Then, he ended up of hopping from BlackBerry to becoming a full-time front-end developer at a start-up.
+Then, he ended up of hopping from BlackBerry to becoming a full time front-end developer at a start-up.

 Matt was talking with one of the organizers at LA Hacks.
-She was telling him that the reason why people are going to these hackathons is that they want to win and they want to put that fact on their resumes.
+She was telling him that the reason why people are going to these hackathons is because they want to win and they want to put that fact on their resumes.
 In his day, that was not hackathons were like.
 The prizes can act as a negative incentive.
 They really work hard for the prizes.
 Sometimes they actually end up becoming more creative as a result because they know they need to use this specific combination of API’s.

 When Matt joined GoInstant, it was very early days of RTC.
 Web sockets are new at that point.
 You’re probably more familiar with Firebase.
 In the early days, GoInstant and Firebase are competing for the same developers.
 They’re working on the same problems.
-The tools that they were building are real time synchronization between the state you have on the client and the state you have on the server.
+The tools that they are building were real time synchronization between the state you have on the client and the state you have on the server.
 A lot of those that they build, open-source tools, they went with GoInstant to Salesforce.
 But they inspired the libraries and a lot of it is probably on the same code base that you now see in libraries that pretty much does the same things with Firebase.

 And then, most recently, Matt and the team built Torus.
 They realized that if they are going to be building smaller applications, going to start to use more cloud services, more services tailored towards developers, and going to manage a lot more credential, a lot of credentials that need to be secured and shared with the teammates, they needed to take those credentials and put them on applications wherever they are running, whether that’s a Docker container or Heroku.
 That’s his most recent open-source project.